ansible-middleware/ansible-middleware-workshop/instructions/1-environment-setup.md

 This workshop requires the provisioning of the following RHPDS environment.
 Once this environment is provisioned your will have the following ...
 TODO

+## Accessing the repository

+If you are using the provided RHPDS environment, the code repository should already be cloned and availalbe in the `/tmp/ansible-middleware-workshop` directory.
+If you are using a different environment, you will need to clone the repository yourself.

+The code for this workshop is hosted on GitHub.
+You can clone the repository by running the following command:

+`git clone https://github.com/deewhyweb/wildfly-cluster-demo.git && cd wildfly-cluster-demo && git checkout stage1`

 ## Check ansible hosts
 Login to the Ansible Automation controller via ssh.

-Open the file `inventory\hosts`, you should see the ip addresses of your RHEL nodes listed as shown below.
+Open the file `inventory/hosts`, you should see the ip addresses of your RHEL nodes listed as shown below.

 ```
 # Placeholder Group